 Postal strikes may impact on dispatch date.
-It is not expected that short term strikes will have a material impact on performance, however, the company should keep a record of the number of items delayed by a strike.
-Where systems do not readily provide this information, please keep a count of items of post delayed and the proportion that are DG6/DG7/other.
+It is not expected that short term strikes will have a material impact on performance, however the company should keep a record of the number of items delayed by a strike.
+Where systems do not readily provide this information, the company should keep a count of items of post delayed and the proportion that are DG6/DG7/other.

-The company should report in their Annual information return actual performance but state in their commentary the impact any delays have had on operations within the company which have impacted on DG6 performance.
+The company should report in its Annual information return actual performance but state in its commentary the impact any delays have had on operations within the company which have impacted on DG6 performance.

-Some companies use one address (address 1) for customer correspondence and a different address (address 2) for customers to send payments to.
-Customers may include written complaints in with their payments sent to address 2 and these are forwarded on to address 1 using postal services.
-The company then deals with them directly and usually within DG7 timescales of them having first arrived arriving at address 2.
-Postal strikes potentially affect this process.
+The company may use one address (address 1) for customer correspondence and a different address (address 2) for customers to send payments to.
+Customers may include written complaints in with their payments sent to address 2 which are then forwarded on to address 1 using postal services for the company to deal with directly within DG7 timescales of them having first arrived arriving at address 2.
+Postal strikes could potentially affect this process.